auth0/docs/articles/integrations/aws-api-gateway/part-2.md

 ![](/media/articles/integrations/aws-api-gateway/part-2/permissions.png)

 You will then be auto-directed to the `OPTIONS` *Method Execution* page.
-Open up the *Method Response* page.
+Open the *Method Response* page.

 ![](/media/articles/integrations/aws-api-gateway/part-2/method-response.png)

-Expand the **200** section located under the *HTTP Status* bar, and add the following response headers:
+Expand the **200** section located under the *HTTP Status* bar and add the following response headers:

 * *Access-Control-Allow-Headers*;
 * *Access-Control-Allow-Methods*;